-Updated : 10/2013
+Updated : 28/02/2017

 A prescription delivered by a doctor in your country is valid in all EU countries.
-However, medicine prescribed in one country might not be available in another, or it may bear another name.
+However, a medicine prescribed in one country might not be available or it may have another name.

 You can ask for your doctor to give you a prescription to use in another EU country, also known as a "cross-border prescription".

 Some medicines may not be authorised for sale or may not be available in another country, even within the EU.

 There is no specific form or format for a prescription you will use in another EU country.
 In most cases, the prescription you would use in your home country should already contain enough information for you to use it in another EU country.
 It has to contain at least the following information: